-EERE will not review or consider ineligible Replies to Reviewer Comments (see Section III of the FOA).
-Applicants are not required to submit a Reply to Reviewer Comments.
+EERE will not review or consider ineligible Replies to Reviewer Comments (see Section III. of the FOA).
 EERE will review and consider each eligible Full Application, even if no Reply is submitted or if the Reply is found to be ineligible.